Written by The Leap on 01 / 03 / 2021

 Unless you've been living under a rock lately while planning your gap year (yes even in covid times), you’ve probably heard the word ‘conservation’ being thrown about quite a lot.
 Perhaps you’re wondering: what it exactly does conservation mean?
-Let me help you out there...
+Well wonder no more...

 'Conservation is the scientific study of nature, with the aim of protecting species, their habitats and ecosystems from extinction'.